jesholse/astro-htmx/README.md

 This site uses Astro's view transition between pages and HTMx for comments together with Tailwind for design and layout.
 The site is not connected to a real API.
 The API is located in the /pages/api/ folder.

-I has no reponsive design.
+It has no reponsive design.

 HTMx only works after page change if htmx.process(document.body) is executed.
 If not, HTMx will not regonize DOM changes and will stop working.
 HTMx.process is executed as a script in the head.